MakerDoe/DraggableSUI/DEVFORUM.md

 <details><summary><b id="enable" style="font-size: 1.25rem">Enable</b></summary>

-This method sets the Disabled property to false; if the [Disabled](#disabled) method is called while the draggable is active, the dragging continues. **This is true by default.**
+This method sets the Disabled property to false; if the [Disable](#disable) method is called while the draggable is active, the dragging continues. **This is true by default.**

 </details>